Mimic0012/TIC-TAC-TOE/README.md

 User-Friendly Interface: Clean and intuitive design for seamless gameplay.

-Responsive Design: Optimized for various screen sizes and devices.

 Feel free to contribute by opening issues or submitting pull requests.
 Happy gaming!